-We would like to officially welcome you to the 8th grade Center for Gifted Studies team for the 2022-2023 school year.
-This packet will be helpful to you and your family as you prepare for your final year at Dunedin Highland Middle School.
+We welcome you to the 8th-grade Center for Gifted Studies team for the 2024-2025 school year.
+We have created this packet to help you and your family as you prepare for your final year in the Center for Gifted Studies at Dunedin Highland Middle School.
 We are excited to get next year moving in the right direction.
-Inside this packet you will find tentative syllabi and summer preparation activities, links to communication and curriculum, supply lists, tentative field trips, and much more.
+Inside this packet you will find information about our classes and summer preparation activities, links to communication and curriculum, supply lists, tentative field trips, and much more.
 All syllabi and supply lists are subject to change.